Robust Quickest Change Detection in Non-Stationary Processes: Numerical Results

 \subsection{Applying Robust CUSUM Test to COVID Infection Data}

 We now apply the robust CUSUM test to detect the onset of a pandemic.
-We downloaded the publicly available COVID-19 infection dataset.
+We downloaded the publicly available COVID infection dataset.
 We selected two U.S. counties, Allegheny and St Louis.
 The daily number of cases for the first $100$ days are plotted in Fig.~\ref{fig:exampleCOVID}.
 The infection rates between the two cities are of similar order since the two cities have similar population sizes.
 Similar to the Pittsburgh flight data in the previous section, we append the COVID data with zeros and add noise.
 Since the values are integers, we added $\text{Pois}(1)$ noise; see Fig.~\ref{fig:data_stat_Allegheny} (Left) and Fig.~\ref{fig:data_stat_StLouis} (Left).
 This data generation process simulates the scenario where it is required to detect the onset of a pandemic in the backdrop of daily infections due to other viruses or to detect the arrival of a new variant.
 Thus, the data represents the detection of deviation from a baseline.
-Since the actual number of infections is not known and can change over time, we take the robust approach and design the robust test with the LFL given by $\text{Pois}(2)$.
-The threshold is again chosen to be $6.9 = \log(1000)$ to guarantee a mean time to false alarm greater than $1000$ (see \eqref{eq:CUSUMMFA}).
-As seen in Fig.~\ref{fig:data_stat_Allegheny} (Right) and Fig.~\ref{fig:data_stat_StLouis} (Right), the robust CUSUM test detects the change quickly (within a week) since the infection rates started to become significant (in both counties) after the $70$th day.